 The Department of Education advises that public health officials state that the risk of transmission from contact with outside surfaces or play areas is low.

-Yard times will be split to ease congestion on the yard and allow for class bubbles to maintain a distance from other class bubbles.
+Yard times will be staggered to ease congestion on the yard and allow for class bubbles to maintain a distance from other class bubbles.
 (Please see yard supervision roster)

 It is not possible to maintain physical distancing when pupils in primary play together outdoors, but in so far as practical it is helpful to keep to consistent groups.